Large power spectrum and primordial black holes in the effective theory of inflation: Transition into a phase with imaginary sound speed

-{ In the plot in Figure~\ref{fig:TransitionSRGISR}, one recognizes the two salient features discussed in Sections~\ref{sec:gi-to-ics} and \ref{app:rsexpenh}: the first one is the exponential enhancement obtained during the unstable phase; the second one is the sudden decay in the shape of the power spectrum after the peak.
+{ In the plot in Figure~\ref{fig:TransitionSRGISR}, one recognizes the two salient features discussed in Sections~\ref{sec:gi-to-ics} and \ref{app:rsexpenh}: the first one is the exponential enhancement obtained during the unstable phase {(as opposed to the example in Figure~\ref{fig:SRtoGI} where the growth is compatible with a power law)}; the second one is the sudden decay in the shape of the power spectrum after the peak.
 The presence of the {plateau} before the exponential growth simply follows from the fact that modes with sufficiently small $k$, which exit the horizon very soon, remain unaffected by the instability.
 The second plateau, occurring after the peak {(and barely shown in the plot)}, arises instead, as noticed already in Section~\ref{app:rsexpenh}, because modes with very large $k$ remain dominated by the quadratic dispersion relation during the transient phase with $c_s^2<0$.
 Therefore, they effectively remain in the ghost-condensate-like regime and are also not enhanced.
 As a result, the final power spectrum is peaked only over a finite range of momenta, which are those that effectively experience the gradient instability. }

 { At this point, one might worry about the consistency of the effective expansion in the unstable phase and, in particular, across the points where the dispersion relation for $\omega^2$ turns from positive to negative, and {vice versa}.
 A prototypical example of the instability is the (an)harmonic oscillator in quantum mechanics with inverted potential.
 Let us imagine that the curvature of the potential is initially positive and that the oscillator is in its ground state.
 At some time, the curvature of the potential suddenly turns negative.
 In the limit of an instantaneous transition, the system will initially still be in the same state, but the wavefunction will start to change in time: it will grow and spread as a result of the unbounded potential.
 However, as long as the unstable phase is just temporary---one can imagine that, after a certain time interval, the curvature of the potential becomes positive again---{the wave function will stabilize.} In the case of an EFT with transient gradient instability, one should check that the maximum rate of the instability lies within the realm of validity of the effective expansion.
 In particular, focusing on the dispersion relation in the unstable phase, which we can write schematically as